 Section 2.
 Mileage Allowance.
 The City agrees to provide, subject to rules and regulations of the Business Administrator, maximum mileage allowance rate for the use of personal vehicles for those persons eligible for such allowance in connection with official travel.

-The maximum mileage allowance rate will be twenty (20¢) cents per mile or as otherwise modified or adjusted by the Business Administrator.
+The maximum mileage allowance rate will be twenty-seven and five tenths (27.5¢) cents per mile or as otherwise modified or adjusted by the Business

+Administrator.

 Section 3.
 Annual Car Allowance.
 Certain employees who are required to use their personal automobiles in the ordinary course of the performance of their City duties may be entitled to an annual car allowance as set forth in EXHIBIT "B" attached hereto.
 This allowance shall be for any and all expenses related to the operation of the employee's motor vehicle and no other allowance shall be paid by the City for mileage or usage except when such an employee travels outside the City of Vineland on authorized City business when mileage as specified in this Article Thirty-Two, Section 2, shall be paid.
 Any employee not working a full year shall be entitled to a pro-rated car allowance based on the actual number of days worked by said employee compared to working a full year.
-Payment of Annual Car Allowance shall be paid quarterly.
+Because of the revision by the Federal Internal Revenue Service, the City in cooperation with the Union and employees has arranged for payment of the quarterly Car Allowance by payroll check.
+Accordingly, payment shall be made in the last payroll period for which the allowance is due with the exception of any allowance due in the month of December.
+Such allowance to be made in the first payroll period of the month of December.

-ARTICLE THIRTY-THREE UNIFORM ALLOWANCE AND ADVANCED TRAINING
+ARTICLE THIRTY-THREE UNIFORM REIMBURSEMENT AND ADVANCED TRAINING

 Section 1.
-The City agrees to pay each employee who is classified as a "Communications Operator, Typing", "Graduate Public Health Nurse", "Public Health Nurse", "Clinical Attendant", and "Home Service Aide", the sum of \$200.00 per annum as a uniform allowance.
+The City agrees to pay each employee who is classified as a "Communications Operator, Typing", Graduate Public Health Nurse", "Public Health Nurse", "Clinical Attendant", and "Home Service Aide", the sum of \$200.00 per annum as a uniform reimbursement upon the submission by the employee of a paid receipt for the uniforms.

 All such employees shall wear said uniforms while carrying out the duties of their position.
 If such employee works for less than one full year, then such amount shall be pro-rated for the period employed.
-Said uniform allowance shall be paid quarterly.